AliaksandrHaurylau-cnic/chargebee-prices/README.md

 4. Certificate configuration:
    - The script is configured to use a certificate at `/usr/local/share/ca-certificates/CertEmulationCA.crt`
    - If you need to use a different certificate or path, update the `certPath` variable in the source files
+   - If you encounter TLS certificate issues (e.g., "unable to get local issuer certificate"), you can temporarily disable certificate validation for testing:
+     ```bash
+     # Only use this in development/testing environments!
+     export NODE_TLS_REJECT_UNAUTHORIZED=0
+     npm start
+     ```
+     ⚠️ **Warning**: This is not recommended for production use as it bypasses SSL/TLS certificate validation.

 ## Usage